 The following table summarizes the undergraduate prizes awarded by the University.
-Prizes which are not specific to any School are listed under 'General'.
+Prizes which are not specific to any School are listed under General.
 All other prizes are listed under the Faculty or Schools in which they are awarded.

-Donor/Name of Prize Value \$ Awarded for General Sydney Technical College Union Award 50.00 Leadership in the development of student affairs, and academic proficiency throughout the course.
-University of New South Wales Alumni Association Statuette Achievement for community benefit-students in their final or graduating year.
-School of Architecture Board of Architects of New South Wales 100.00 An outstanding graduand in the School of Architecture Byrne & Davidson (Mfg) Pty Ltd 100.00 11.121 History of Architecture I. Chamber of Manufacturers of New South Wales 15.00 Subject selected by Head of School.
-Frank Fox 100.00 11.8511 or 11.8521 Historical Research.
+Donor/Name of Prize Value \$ Awarded for General Sydney Technical College Union Award 50.00 and medal Leadership in the development of student affairs, and academic proficiency throughout the course.
+University of New South Wales Alumni Association Statuette Achievement for community benefit-students in thei final or graduating year.

+School of Architecture Board of Architects of New South Wales 100.00 An outstanding graduand in the School of Architecture.
+Byrne & Davidson Roll-A-Door 100.00 11.121 History of Architecture I. Chamber of Manufacturers of New South Wales 15.00 Subject selected by Head of School.
+Frank Fox 100.00 11.8511, 11.8521 or 11.8522 Historical Research.
 James Hardie & Co Pty Ltd 100.00 General proficiency throughout the Bachelor of Architecture degree course.
 Frank W. Peplow 24.00 Church Architecture.
 Lindsay Robertson Memorial 100.00 11.512 Landscape Design II.
 Royal Australian Institute of Architects 100.00 Architectural Design and allied subjects in last two years of Bachelor of Architecture degree course.

-continued)

-Continuou

-Value \$ Awarded for

-200.00 Bachelor of Building, Year III.

-50.00 Bachelor of Building, Year I.

-200.00 Subjects selected by Head of School.
+Donor/Name of Prize Value \$ Awarded for School of Building Byrne & Davidson Roll-A-Door 100.00 Bachelor of Building, Year 3.
+James Hardie & Co Pty Ltd 50.00 Bachelor of Building, Year 1.
+Master Builders' Association of New South Wales 200.00 Merit performance in the Bachelor of Building degree course.

-150.00 Bachelor of Town Planning degree course, Year V.

-100.00 Bachelor of Town Planning degree course, Year III.

-100.00 Best result in 36.941 Thesis in the Bachelor of Town Planning degree course.
+The NSW Planning and Environment Commission 150.00 Bachelor of Town Planning degree course, Year 5.
+Royal Aust Planning Institute, NSW Division 150.00 Bachelor of Town Planning degree course, Year 3.
+John Shaw Memorial 100.00 Best result in Thesis in the Bachelor of Town Planning degree course.

-100.00 Best essay in the field of water-waste water treatme or water quality management, by MEngSc, MAppS ME, MSc student.

-200.00 50.00 200.00 150.00 100.00
+Graduate University Prizes